 Can I Get Content Written For my Own Site?

 When you sign up with iWriter, you have the option to be both a writer and a client.
-So if you have a site of your own, you can request to have an article written on your behalf.
+So if you have a site of your own, you can request to have an article written.
 I have not had any experience having articles written for me.
 If you’re interested in me doing a more specific review from the client side, please let me know in the comments below and I’d be happy to take that on.
 If you have had any articles written on your behalf with iWriter, please let us know your thoughts.
 The website includes a video tutorial to get you started as a requester that you may find helpful.
 You can make your request to any one of the four tiers of writers (Standard, Premium, Elite, or Elite Plus).

 My guess is that the old adage “you get what you pay for” likely applies here, though you may find a gem from an author still working their way up the ranks.